 London, Paris, Milan, Frankfurt and Madrid remain key commercial cities servicing Europe, Asia, America, Africa and beyond.
 With a diverse history, cosmopolitan cities, spectacular art and superb food, Europe offers fantastic travel opportunities as well as cutting edge legal experience for the culturally minded lawyer.

 The riches of the Middle East make Dubai, Abu Dhabi, Muscat, & Saudi Arabia magnets for truly international law firms, offering big-ticket work particularly in Finance, Corporate Energy and Construction.
 World class architecture, international shopping, global sporting attractions, fine dining and tax-free salaries make the Middle East an expatriate dream.

 Hong Kong, Singapore, Beijing, Shanghai, Tokyo, and other South East Asian cities are financial centres of ever-increasing global significance.
 They offer excellent career opportunities for internationally minded lawyers and outside of work you will be treated to a diverse and exciting mix of Asian cultures, history, food, beaches, islands and tropical weather.
 Ideal for those seeking an adventure or a move with a family.

 The Cayman Islands, British Virgin Islands, Bermuda and Channel Islands are our leading offshore destinations, offering lawyers sun, sand, low tax rates, balanced hours and top calibre international law firm careers away from the big City environment.
-If that combination resonates with you please get in touch to discuss.
+If that combination resonates with you please get in touch with a member of the team listed below to discuss.